- About Us

 How to Save Money on Your Water Bill

-- Adding faucet aerators to your taps can conserve almost 30 gallons of water per day.
+- Adding faucet aerators can save nearly 30 gallons of water per day

-- Install heat traps and insulate your hot water tanks to reduce heat loss and save water.
+- Install heat traps and insulate hot water tanks

 Start saving hundreds of dollars annually on your water bill by contacting MET Plumbing & Air Conditioning today.
 We offer gas water heater repair/maintenance, all kinds of water leak repair services, and troubleshooting hot water heater problems.
 Call for a quote (or consultation): 281-603-9949.